research2use/cookiecutter-docker-science/{{ cookiecutter.project_slug }}/README.md

 - `make create-container`

 The above command creates a Docker container from the Docker image which we create with `make init`, and then login to the Docker container.
 Now we made the development environment.
-For create and evaluate the model, you run the following command.
+As a final manual step you need to install the package with pip in edit mode, so that you can easily update and reference your package in tests, scripts and notebooks:
+`pip install -e .`

 ## Development with Docker container